MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 The DBT Fabric DW Adapter uses the `pyodbc` library to establish connectivity with Trident Data Warehouse.
 The `pyodbc` library is an ODBC implementation in Python language that uses [Python Database API Specification v2.0](https://peps.python.org/pep-0249/).
 The `pyodbc` library directly passes connection string to the database driver through SQLDriverConnect in the `msodbc` connection structure to Fabric using a TDS (Tabular Data Streaming) proxy service.

-The DBT Fabric DW  Adapter supports AAD based authentication and allows developers to use az cli authentication using dbt-synapsevnext adapter.
+The DBT Fabric DW adapter supports Azure Active Directory (Azure AD) authentication and allows developers to use `az cli authentication` using the dbt-synapsevnext adapter.
 SQL Authentication is not supported.

 ## Connectivity by other menas